-2.4.1 The rules for competition are intended only as a guide for the conduct of the sport pursuant to uniform rules.
+- 2.4.1 The rules for competition are intended only as a guide for the conduct of the sport pursuant to uniform rules.
 Rules directed or related to safety are promulgated to make all persons concerned with safety, but the IJSBA neither warrants safety if the rules are followed nor compliance with and enforcement of rules.
-Moreover, each participant in competition has the responsibility to assess the safety aspects of facilities and conditions and must assume the risk of competition.
+Moreover, each participant in competition has the responsibility to assess the safety aspects of facilities and conditions and must assume the risk of competition. - 2.4.2 Participants are solely responsible for the condition of their vehicles and their competence to operate them.